Air France-KLM: 100 Gbit/s light path for aircraft maintenance

 Internet vs light path

-For the remote maintenance, Air France-KLM uses a 100 Gbit/s light path.
+The UvA and Air France-KLM use 100 Gbit/s connectivity for research into remote maintenance.
 Using light paths, you can transport huge amounts of data at high speed and with a guaranteed bandwidth between 2 points.
 When using high volumes of data, the current Air France–KLM’s Internet connections are not private or fast enough to transfer the data within the requested time frame.
-Transferring a terabyte of engine data via the current Internet connections would take around 30 hours; with a 100 Gbit/s light path this could take less than 2 minutes.
+Transferring a terabyte of engine data via the current Internet connections would take around 30 hours; with a 100 Gbit/s light path this takes less than 2 minutes.

 Connected via NetherLight

-Ciena and SURF facilitate the connection from Air France–KLM at Schiphol to NetherLight, SURF’s European hub for international light paths, in Amsterdam.
-SURF provides the 100 Gbit/s light path from Air France-KLM via NetherLight to the aircraft’s destination.
+Ciena and SURF facilitate the connection from Air France–KLM to NetherLight, SURF’s European hub for international light paths, in Amsterdam.
+SURF provides the 100 Gbit/s light path, which is reserved for research purposes only, from Air France-KLM via NetherLight to the research site.
+Ciena is the hardware supplier.

 Research in other industries